TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

 ## Overview
 I implemented two methods.
 The naive implementation 'average\_degree\_naive.py' and the hash-table implemenation 'average\_degree\_hash.py'.

+### Naive implementation
-The naive implemenation uses the 'edge\_update' function to compute the size of edges in an union of $n$ complete graphs.
+The naive implementation compute the total number of degrees as the twice of the total number of the edges.
+Since all hashtags in a tweet form a complete graph, it uses the 'edge\_update' function to compute the size of edges in an union of $n$ complete graphs.
+This function uses the inclusion-exclusion principle to compute the union of n graphs as the union of new graph and the existing graph.
+It requies recursively compute the intersection of new graph with each graph formed by the previous hashtags

+It uses the fact that the intersection of $n$ complete graphs is a complete graph with node as the intersection of all nodes.
+And the number of edges for a complete graph is $p(p-1)/2$ for $p$ as the number of nodes.
+The algorithm is implemented naively using the recursion.
+The complexity is exponential in size of tweets within the window

+### Hash-table implementation
+The hash-table implementation does not compute the edges.
+It maintained a hash-table of nodes with its node degree.

-## Solution strategy
+## Checklist
 The key to solve the degree counting problem is to answer the following questions:
   * How to extract "Created Time", "Hashtag" from a given tweet ?
     - Done.
 See 'read\_parse.py' file